PlasmaPy/hack.plasmapy.org/pages/2021/social.md

 # Social Events

-Since this year's Hack Week if purely virtual, we're hoping to schedule in some virtual social time to help gain back the social aspect of in person events.
+Since this year's Hack Week is purely virtual, we're hoping to schedule in some virtual social time to help gain back the social aspect of in person events.
 We're currently planning of scheduling a social hour for every day and mechanisms so people can split off into their own working/social